devnote-dev/yagpdb-ccs/README.md

 # Available custom commands:

-Custom Mute CC v1
+Custom Mute CC v1.2
 * A selective channel Mute custom commmand that works just like it sounds.
 It can be edited to also send messages in Mod-Log channels when used.

 # Planned Custom Commands:

+- [ ] Simple Channel Name Interval CC
+- [ ] Simple Time Conversion CC
 - [ ] Custom Mute v2 (database-centered, 1 role required only)
-- [ ] Starboard CC with embed compatibility

 *More custom commands will be added in future.
 If you wish to contribute or PR for any of these custom commands feel free to do so.*